dboio/gmwc-assets/js/os.wizard.md

 Script to activate and build modal type wizards.

 ## Functions
 General wizard script is bound under the environment, ie `rocket` or `os`.
 So the following functions are dot-chained, ie `os.wizard`.
+The initial call will build a wizard or re-open an existing wizard.
+Also it returns the full object of properties that are used to build the wizard.

 ### INITIAL Call (Build)